 Dr. Garland offers training workshops on the assessment and treatment of insomnia for a variety of professionals including nurses, nurse practitioners, social workers, psychologists, physicians, and physician assistants.
 She is also available to provide follow-up evaluation and consultation.

-In addition to her role as an Assistant Professor of Clinical Psychology and Oncology at Memorial University of Newfoundland and Director of the Sleep, Health, & Wellness laboratory, Dr. Sheila Garland is a registered Clinical Psychologist.
+In addition to her role as an Associate Professor of Clinical Psychology and Oncology at Memorial University of Newfoundland and Director of the Sleep, Health, & Wellness laboratory, Dr. Sheila Garland is a registered Clinical Psychologist.
 She maintains a small private practice and has expertise in the treatment of insomnia and other sleep and mood disorders.
 She regularly works with individuals diagnosed with cancer and their families to manage the psychological effects of the cancer diagnosis and its treatment.

 Dr. Garland received her Ph.D. in Clinical Psychology from the University of Calgary and worked with individuals with cancer and their families in the Department of Psychosocial Services at the Tom Baker Cancer Centre.
 She then completed a 3 year post-doctoral fellowship in Behavioral Sleep Medicine and Integrative Oncology at the Perelman School of Medicine at the University of Pennsylvania in Philadelphia.

 Behavioural sleep medicine (BSM) was recognized as a specialty by the American Psychological Association in 2013.
 Sleep psychology addresses behavioural, psychological, and physiological factors underlying normal and disordered sleep across the lifespan.
 Sleep psychologists develop, test, and apply evidence-based behavioural and psychological approaches to the prevention and treatment of sleep disorders.